petterh/textedit/docs/Chapter-19-Meanwhile-in-the-Background.md

 [« Previous: Going Abroad](Chapter-18-Going-Abroad.md) — [Next: Setup, and Down Again »](Chapter-20-Setup-and-Down-Again.md)

-# Chapter 19: Meanwhile, in the Background
+# Chapter&nbsp;19: Meanwhile, in the Background

 Multi-threading is used for many different purposes.
 In a server application, a typical purpose is to service multiple requests in parallel, while in a client application, a typical purpose is to perform background processing while keeping the user interface responsive.